TziviMaklev/enqode_assigment/darkweb-scanner/README.md

 # Darkweb Scanner API

 This project implements a Darkweb Scanner API using the IntelX service.
-It includes both a frontend HTML interface and a backend Node.js server to query dark web data relevant to a specified domain or company.
+It includes a backend Node.js server to query dark web data relevant to a specified domain or company.

 ## Setup